Ancocodet/wp-umami/readme.txt

 == Upgrade Notice ==

+= 0.8.0 =
+This release migrates the settings to a new option name to standardize variable names.
+Please check your settings after updating.

 = 0.7.0 =
 This release increases the minimum php version to 7.4 as a preperation for the 1.0.